CQCL/pytket-docs/manual/manual_zx.rst

     import graphviz as gv

     tele = ZXDiagram(1, 1, 0, 0)
-    (in_v, out_v) = tele.get_boundary()
     gv.Source(tele.to_graphviz_str())

 We will choose to represent the Bell state as a cup (i.e. an edge connecting one side of the CX to the first correction).
 In terms of vertices, we need two for the CX gate, two for the measurements, and four for the encoding and application of corrections.
 The CX and corrections need to be coherent operations so will be :py:class:`QuantumType.Quantum` as opposed to the measurements and encodings.
 We can then link them up by adding edges of the appropriate :py:class:`QuantumType`.
+The visualisations will show :py:class:`QuantumType.Quantum` generators and edges with thick lines and :py:class:`QuantumType.Classical` with thinner lines as per standard notation conventions.

 .. jupyter-execute::

+    (in_v, out_v) = tele.get_boundary()
     cx_c = tele.add_vertex(ZXType.ZSpider)
     cx_t = tele.add_vertex(ZXType.XSpider)
     z_meas = tele.add_vertex(ZXType.ZSpider, qtype=QuantumType.Classical)